Cisco-Talos/clamav-documentation/src/manual/Development/clamav-git-work-flow.md

 `CLAM-####-description`, `issue-####-description`, `bb####-description`:

-A branch for working a JIRA task, GitHub issue, or Bugzilla Bug.
+A branch for working a JIRA task or GitHub issue.
 These are typically only found in a personal > fork and appear as pull requests from the fork to the upstream `clamav` repository.